12 Reasons Construction Companies Fail (And How to Avoid Each One)

 Consistent lead flow is non-negotiable for construction survival.
 For almost all businesses, advertising and one or more sales people are required to maintain a flow of consistent sales.
 Projul’s CRM pipeline, rated 9.8/10 on G2, tracks every lead from first contact to signed contract.

-Additionally, a good website, search engine improvement (SEO), and a number of good online reviews will dramatically increase the flow of organic job leads.
-It’s common for construction companies to purchase job leads from companies like HomeAdvisor, Porch, Angies list, etc. Proper management of job leads and customer data will dramatically improve your ability to convert leads to sales.
+A good website, search engine improvement (SEO), and a number of good online reviews will dramatically increase the flow of organic job leads.
+We put together a full guide on how to get more construction leads if you want a deeper look at what works.
+It’s common for construction companies to purchase job leads from companies like HomeAdvisor, Porch, Angi, and others.
+Proper management of job leads and customer data will dramatically improve your ability to convert leads to sales.

 For this you’ll need a construction Customer Relationship Management (CRM) software solution.
 For obvious reasons, I recommend Projul.
 But in all honesty, it’s really the best construction CRM and construction management system on the market for construction and specialty contractor businesses that want to make success easy.